-11am: Afterwards, head off to Museo del Palacio de Bellas Artes for some much needed culture.
-Opened in the early 20th century, this art deco building is an icon of the Mexico City skyline and boasts a huge collection of murals by some of Mexico’s most prolific artists, as well as international artworks and well-curated temporary exhibits.
+11am: Afterwards, head off to Museo del Palacio de Bellas Artes for some much-needed culture.
+Opened in the early 20th century, this Art Deco building is an icon of the Mexico City skyline and boasts a huge collection of murals by some of Mexico’s most prolific artists, as well as international artworks and well-curated temporary exhibits.
 We recommend spending at least a couple of hours there.

-1.30pm: Get some lunch on the go from any of the street vendors that can be found in the nearby Bosque de Chapultepec, or on the streets leading up to it.
+1.30pm: Get some lunch on the go from any of the street vendors that can be found in the nearby Chapultepec park, or on the streets leading up to it.
 It’s a brief walk to the park from the museum and you can enjoy the sights of Paseo de la Reforma on your way.
 Find a bench and watch the squirrels scrabbling up and down the trees, on the lookout for kind tourists offering them food.
-After you’ve eaten stroll around the park – it’s the largest inner-city green space in all of Latin America.
+After you’ve eaten, stroll around the park – it’s the largest inner-city green space in all of Latin America.
 If you have the time and the inclination, take the quaint train up to the Castillo de Chapultepec and marvel at the exhibits – and the impressive stained glass windows – that can be found in this historic building.

 7.30pm: Try and make it before sunset to the Torre Latinoamericana for some drinks in the Miralto bar (and food in the restaurant if you’re feeling peckish).
 The best time to visit this towering Mexico City building is just before the sunsets, so you can soak up the views by day and night.
 If you’re female, head to the ladies’ bathrooms and grab the cubicle that has the completely glass wall for a restroom visit with a view!

-10am: Pay a visit to Casa Azul, Frida Kahlo’s old house which is now a museum containing her personal possessions and some of her most recognisable artworks.
+10am: Pay a visit to Casa Azul, Frida Kahlo’s old house that is now a museum containing her personal possessions and some of her most recognisable artworks.
 Make sure to beat the crowds and either have a pre-bought ticket or be there early, as the queue can be incredibly long.
 It opens at 10am most days.

 2pm: Grab lunch at the Mercado de Coyoacán.
 This fantastic indoor market was said to have been frequented by Kahlo when she was alive, and it has a great assortment of foods to choose from.
 Either eat as you browse or head to the neighbouring Jardín Centenario to enjoy your lunch alfresco style.
 Alternatively, give seafood a go at the famous El Jardin del Pulpo.